aaronb12-ux/ecs170project/baseline/basic_research.md

 Lucene
 - search library that allows text indexing and similarity matching.
 JAVA INITIALLY but has ports to other languages

+### A simple way to install NLTK library to use VADER:

 ```python
 # for virtual environment
 python -m venv venv